 Tesco’s messaging has traditionally been centred on families.
 Their slogan—every little helps—and their large stores, often only accessible by car, with product lines and reductions designed for people buying to feed multiple mouths are certainly family-friendly.
-In their most recent campaign, however, Tesco has identified all the consumer segments they might appeal to, and have produced messaging to reflect the diversity of their audience.
+In their most recent campaign, however, it becomes obvious that Tesco has used research to identify all the consumer segments they might appeal to, and have produced messaging to reflect the diversity of their audience.

 They are speaking to their usual demographic…